philiparvidsson/Gecs-eng/README.rst

 What is Gecs?
 #############

-Gecs (*Good Entity---Component--System*) is a game engine that originated in the development the game `Pong. <https://github.com/philiparvidsson/Pong>`_.
+Gecs (*Good Entity—Component—System*) is a game engine that originated in the development the game `Pong. <https://github.com/philiparvidsson/Pong>`_.